 Aberdeen has a great selection of parks and green spaces open to the public.
 Some worthy attractions include Duthie Park, home to the relaxing Winter Gardens, Hazlehead Park which features picnic areas, a maze and petting zoo, and Victoria Park which is a stunning quiet space in the heart of a busy city.

 Perhaps one of Aberdeen's most visited locations on a sunny day, Aberdeen Beach is a must for tourists.
 The sprawling sandy beach expands for miles along the coast, and provides amazing views of Aberdeen Harbour and the endless coastline.
 The beach isn't the only attraction here, as there is also Codona's Amusement Park, featuring thrill rides and indoor machines, a nearby shopping centre and cinema and quirky cafes full of character.
 The beach is also only a 20-minute walk from the city centre, and is easily accessible by bus.

-Aberdeen has a great selection of shopping centres to choose from, featuring everything from designer stores such as Hugo Boss and The North Face to high-street fashion like H&M, New Look and Topshop.
+Aberdeen has a great selection of shopping centres to choose from, featuring everything from designer stores such as Hugo Boss and The North Face to high-street fashion like H&M and New Look.
 Union Square is the largest shopping centre, featuring a 10-screen cinema, bus station, restaurants and spa.
 The Bon Accord Centre also boasts a similar selection of shops and restaurants, as does the St. Nicholas Centre.
 Aberdeen's Trinity Centre and The Academy also feature a large selection of restaurants and shops.
 Scardroy Aberdeen is located only 5-10 minutes walk from all shopping centres.